Massive Warm/Hot Galaxy Coronae: II. Isentropic Model: Timescales and Energetics

 For the halo dynamical time in Equation~\eqref{eq:timescales}, we fit the mass distribution in the Klypin profile at large radii (where it is dominated by an NFW profile) as $M \propto r^{0.56}$, and scale it to the MW, resulting in

 We define the ratio $\zeta \equiv \tcool/\tdyn$ and combine Equations~\eqref{eq:tcool2} and \eqref{eq:tdyn1} to give

 Our approximation and the derived upper limit are valid for $0.3 < h/R < 0.9$, and the OVI column density we use is measured at $0.6$~\rvir.
-This implies $\zeta \lesssim 3.7$ (2.8-4.8 uncertainty range), below the value of $\sim 10$, estimated by \cite{McCourt12} and \citet{Voit17}.
+This implies $\zeta \lesssim 3.7$ (2.8-4.8 uncertainty range), much below the value of $\sim 10$, estimated by \cite{Sharma12a} and \citet{Voit17} for galaxy clusters.
 A ratio of $\zeta \sim 10$ would require OVI columns lower by a factor of $\sim 2-3$ than observed in the CGM of $L^*$ galaxies by COS-Halos.

+The upper limit we derive applies to the gas responsible for the dominant part of the observed OVI absorption.
+For a separate, hotter component that contributes a small fraction of the total measured OVI column, the upper limit as given by Eq.~(\ref{eq:tcool1}) will be higher.
+For example, in our FSM17 model, the OVI column forms mainly in gas that has cooled out of much hotter OVII and OVIII absorbing gas.
+For the cooled component, $\tcool < 1$~Gyr, and $\tcool/\tdyn<1$, consistent with our upper limit.
+However, for the hot component $\tcool/\tdyn \sim 6$ at large radii, slightly exceeding this limit.
+In the isentropic model in this paper, the bulk of the CGM gas mass is traced by OVI for which the upper limit obtains.

 If gas with $\zeta<10$ is thermally unstable and develops multiphase structure, the upper limit we derive on the OVI-bearing gas cooling time implies that cool gas should be present when OVI is detected.
 The COS-Halos observations seem to be consistent with this prediction, with detections of HI and low metal ions \citep{Werk13,Werk14,Prochaska17}.
 In Paper III (\FSMIII) we extend our model to include a cool ($T \sim 10^{4}$~K), purely photoionized gas component and compare it to existing observations.